- How do resource limits compare to container resource use?

 To find slow traces:-

-In Query Builder, enter VISUALIZE
+In Query Builder, enter SELECT

 HEATMAP(duration_ms). - Select Run Query.
 This creates a heatmap below the Query Builder.
 The slowest traces appear towards the top of the heatmap.